wso2/docs-is/en/docs/deploy/enable-assertions-in-access-tokens.md

 Assertions are used to embed parameters into tokens in order to generate a strong access token.
-You can also use these parameters later for various other processing functionality.
+You can also use these parameters later for various other processing functionalities.
 At the moment, WSO2 Identity Server only supports `UserName` as an assertion.

 By default, assertions are not enabled in WSO2 Identity Server.

-You can make it enable by setting the by adding the following configuration to the `         <IS_HOME>/repository/conf/deployment.toml        ` file.
+You can enable it by adding the following configuration to the `         <IS_HOME>/repository/conf/deployment.toml        ` file.
 You can add a username to an access token when generating the key, and verify it by Base64-decoding the retrieved access token.

 ``` toml
 [oauth.token_generation]